tokio-rs/website/content/docs/going-deeper/frames.md

 weight = 230
 +++

-Tokio has helpers to transform a stream of bytes into a stream frames.
+Tokio has helpers to transform a stream of bytes into a stream of frames.
 Examples of byte streams include TCP connections, pipes, file objects and the standard input and output file descriptors.
 In Rust, streams are easily identified because they implement the `Read` and `Write` traits.

-One of the simplest form of framed message is the line delimited message.
+One of the simplest forms of framed message is the line delimited message.
 Each message ends with a `\n` character.
 Let's look at how one would implement a stream of line delimited messages with tokio.